GTAUN/wl-gamemode/README.md

 DESIGN CONCEPT
 -----------------
+* Focus on the user friendly design.
+* Targeting on powerful and good visual qualities.
+* Using dialogs as the main user interface, using the command line as secondary function.
+* Using hot-keys in order to simplify basic instructions.
 * Provide statistics and report function as far as possible.
 * Provide the re-edit function for all user data which generated in game as much as we can.
 * Ensure that the functions in the project are dynamic-adaptatable.